pkiel/notebook/_posts/2022-06-20-LangdonSkeletonAnalysis.md

 </tbody>
 </table>

-### Both Materials

-The mean standardized density in the HCO2 group was 0.05 (SD = 0.02),
-whereas the mean in LCO2 group was 0.08 (SD = 0.01).
-A Student
-two-samples t-test showed that the difference was statistically significant, t(18) = -3.364, p &lt; 0.01, d = 2.18.

-### New Growth

-When looking at just the new growth, the mean standardized density in the HCO2 group was 0.05 (SD = 0.01), whereas the mean in LCO2 group was 0.07 (SD = 0.01).
-A Student two-samples t-test showed that the difference was statistically significant, t(8) = -2.88, p &lt; 0.05, d = 2.06.
+When looking at just the new growth, the mean standardized density in the HCO2 group was 0.01 (SD = 0), whereas the mean in LCO2 group was 0.01 (SD = 0).
+A Welch’s two-samples t-test showed that the difference was statistically significant, t(6.71) = -3.62, p &lt; 0.01, d = 1.832.

 # Genotype Variability